webcrumbs/javascript-crumbs/chapters/built-in/Readme.md

 >plain.constructor; // function Array() ...
 >```
 >
-> anyway Array is an object
+> an array is an object
 >
 >```js
 >typeof a; // "object"